-Surveys are conducted either with by an individual making and recording the observations or as a team of two.
-If working in a team, only one technician shall provide the field observations and the second technician shall record the data.
+Surveys are conducted either by an individual making and recording the observations or as a team of two.
+If working in a team, only one field ecologist shall provide the field observations and the second field ecologist shall record the data.